 James’ passion and commitment to social responsibility is something he’s incredibly proud of and has placed at the heart of all his company’s endeavors.
 In doing so, he’s created a powerful platform to raise marginalized voices, exploring and assisting global causes which benefit from GMI’s support and opportunities each year.
-As an ambassador, James intends to work closely with Brainstorm on all aspects of film& media production and distribution, offering his expertise and creating empowering opportunities for our global creative community to engage with the widest audience.
+As an ambassador, James intends to work closely with Mental Ideas on all aspects of film& media production and distribution, offering his expertise and creating empowering opportunities for our global creative community to engage with the widest audience.

 Ambassador Charlotte Farhan is a force of nature.
 She’s co-founder and managing director of non-profit Art Saves Lives International (ASLI) and works as an artist, illustrator, writer and activist.